 If you’re looking for an interview, please indicate the media and whether it will be live/on-air.

-The Map Room is aimed at a non-professional audience.
-Unless your product is of sufficient interest to that audience, even to people who don’t buy your product, I won’t write about it.
+So unless your product is of sufficient interest to that non-professional audience, even to people who don’t buy your product, I won’t write about it.
 Bottom line, there has to be something of interest beyond your commercial self-interest.
 Be newsworthy; I don’t provide free advertising.